How the APSA Mentor Program Works for Mentees

 The Mentor Matching Process

-- Submit your form by clicking the button above: On the form, you can specify particular issues and fields of research, teaching, or professional interest for which you are seeking a mentor.
+- Submit a mentee request form during the open application cycle: On the form, you can specify particular issues and fields of research, teaching, or professional interest for which you are seeking a mentor.
 Based on your request, APSA staff will match you with a mentor who best meets your mentoring needs.

 - APSA will email you the contact information of a mentor from the volunteer mentor pool.